Phylogenetic latent space models for network data: Posterior Computation and Inference

 where $\pi_{\textsc{bdt}}(\Upsilon; b,0)$ denotes the density of a birth and death process with rates $b$ and $0$ computed at the tree $\Upsilon$.
 In this case we propose $\log b$ again from a Gaussian.

-The above Metropolis-within-Gibbs routine is initialized with random draws from the prior for all parameters, except for $a$ whose starting value is set at the median of the \textsc{mle} estimates provided by $M$ different latent space models \citep{hoff2002latent} fitted separately via the \texttt{R}-package \texttt{latentnet} \citep{latentnet} to each observed network $\bY^{(1)}, \ldots, \bY^{(M)}$.
-Notice also that the sampling steps discussed above are performed in random order within each full cycle of the Metropolis-within-Gibbs routine.
+The above Metropolis-within-Gibbs is initialized with random draws from the prior~for~all~the parameters, except for $a$ whose starting value is set at the median of the \textsc{mle} estimates provided by $M$ different latent space models \citep{hoff2002latent} fitted separately via the \texttt{R}-package \texttt{latentnet} \citep{latentnet} to each observed network $\bY^{(1)}, \ldots, \bY^{(M)}$.
+The sampling steps discussed above are performed in random order within each full cycle of the Metropolis-within-Gibbs routine.
 In our experience, this choice helped to further improve mixing.